cagix/pandoc-lecture/README.md

 ================================

-This project defines a skeleton repo for creating lecture material, i.e. slides and handouts including lecture notes as well as homework sheets plus the corresponding evaluation sheets, out of [Pandoc Markdown](http://pandoc.org/MANUAL.html) using a single source approach.
+This project defines a skeleton repo for creating lecture material, i.e. slides and handouts including lecture notes, homework sheets plus the corresponding evaluation sheets and exams plus solution sheets out of [Pandoc Markdown](http://pandoc.org/MANUAL.html) using a single source approach.

 History